VoltVisionFrenchy/frenchy-jamography/README.md

 # frenchy-jamography
-a collection of jams, this time for frenchy
+a collection of jams, this time filtered for frenchy, next time filtered for you